DBAmon

 2011/01/15-22:33:41 dbamon_test_DBI [_1716] | Done

 Make sure that you see ALL of the DBs in this SQL instance.
 If this looks correct, then you have successfully installed the correct Perl and ODBC modules for accessing the DB.
+If it did not work, start Googling the error message. :@)

-16. Create Windows Services -
+16. Create CRON Windows Service -

 Answer the prompts for cron-config as follows:

-$ dbamon_setup_services
+$ cron-config

 Enter password of user `xx\dbmsmonitor':